• Get Inspired

 Vehicular Theatre

-When we arrived in our historic village home, thoughtfully updated, and, dare I say, quite beautiful, we expected mild curiosity.
+When we arrived in our historic village home, I expected mild curiosity.
 Maybe even a neighbourly chat about stucco or rain gutters.

 What we got was polite distance, almost disdain and a learning curve about unspoken social codes.